 As already mentioned, consumers have become more aware of what 'ethical' means and they're voting with their wallets.
 Ethical businesses have the potential to become very successful and examples include Cafédirect and Good Energy.
 The Good Shopping Guide is an online ethical comparison site that is a helpful guide for consumers that shows the best (and worst) businesses when it comes to ethical trading.
-Within the 70 different product sections, consumers can find out which brands to buy and which ones to avoid.
+With over 1,000 consumer brands, consumers can find out which brands to buy and which ones to avoid.

 How big is the UK's 'ethical business' sector?

-The Co-operative publishes an Ethical Consumer Markets Report and the most recent version estimates that ethical spending (ie "spend on 'green home', ethical food and drink, ethical personal products, eco-travel and transport, community and ethical money") in the UK in 2011 reached £47.2bn – a huge increase from just £13.5bn in 1999.
-Significantly, the value of ethical markets has continued to rise, despite the recession.
+The Triodos Bank published an Ethical Consumer Markets Report (PDF) and the most recent version estimates that ethical spending (ie "spend on 'green home', ethical food and drink, ethical personal products, eco-travel and transport, community and ethical money") in the UK in 2015 reached £38bn.

 Are customers really attracted to ethical businesses?

 The Triodos report suggests that boycotts of unethical products increased to £1.8 billion.
 According to the report, there was a 9.7% increase in the sales of ethical food and drink in 2016.
 Sales of Rainforest Alliance products grew by 16.1% between 2015 and 2016 and sales of sustainable fish rocketed by 36.9%.
 This proves there is strong consumer demand for products from ethical trade businesses.